food-water-watch/FWW-FWP/README.md

 ###
 # VERSION 1.0 of the password enabler.
 Use the same version to disable it.
 ###
+## Fix Permissions
+sleep 5
+chown root:wheel /usr/sbin/setregproptool
+chmod 755 /usr/sbin/setregproptool
 # Deactivating the password if it was set.
-Asuming the password was blank
+The script will fail or hang if the firmware password set does not match the one listed below.
-./setregproptool -d -o “”
+/usr/sbin/setregproptool -d -o "veryoldpass" sleep 5
-sleep 1
-# Setting the password and the mode
+# Setting the password and the mode.
+This will fail if the old password does not match exactly.
+# for 10.10 use sudo /usr/sbin/firmwarepasswd -verify to verify that the old password equals the veryoldpass below if it doesn't the script won't run.
+# To verify the password on 10.6, 10.7, 10.8 & 10.9 run the BinaryOnly package first then run this command
+#
-$setregproptool -m command -p “NewPassword” -o ""
+sudo /usr/sbin/setregproptool -m command -p "verynewpass" -o "veryoldpass"
 # Logging
-echo "The firmware password version 1.0 is now set up!" exit 0 and disable.postflight.sh could be
+echo "The firmware password version 1.0 is now set up!" exit 0
 ```

 ```